 Firstly, remove your clock from sight.

-Secondly commit yourself to the fact that you don’t need to know the time unless it is time to get out of bed.
-Understand that you are in control of your life, and that no clock is going to take that away from you.
+Secondly, commit yourself to the fact that you don’t need to know the time unless it is time to get out of bed.
+Understand that you are in control of your life and that no clock is going to take that away from you.

 Remove All EMF Fields

 EMF stands for Electro-Magnetic Fields.
-EMFs are released by electronic appliances that are present within your sleeping environment.
+EMFs are released by electronic appliances that are present in your sleeping environment.
 EMFs are known to disrupt the pineal gland and interfere with the production of melatonin and serotonin, which are essential in promoting good sleeping patterns.
 Either remove all electronic appliances such as televisions, stereos, and computers from your bedroom or unplug them from their power-supply.

-Some sleeping doctors strongly suggest that people should pull their circuit breaker before heading-off to bed in order to kill all power in the house.
+Some sleeping doctors strongly suggest that people should pull their circuit breaker before heading off to bed in order to kill all power in the house.

 We all know what it feels like to step outside in the early hours of the morning and just breathe in that fresh crisp air.
 It feels so invigorating and enlivening.
 Well, the same principles apply at night as you are sleeping.
 Our bodies require good amounts of fresh air to promote a greater sense of health and well-being.
 By closing your windows at night you are doing your body a great deal of injustice by suffocating its oxygen supply.